210104-msbi-reston/SammyBaez-VirgilioIIagan-ChaseHovel-StephenPagdilao-Project2/Readme.md

 ## Technologies Used

-* MS SQL Server - version 2016
+- MS SQL Server - version 2016
-* SQL Server Integration Service - Visual Studio 2017/2019
+- SQL Server Integration Service - Visual Studio 2017/2019
-* SQL Server Analysis Service - Visual Studio 2017/2019
+- SQL Server Analysis Service - Visual Studio 2017/2019
-* SQL Server Reporting Service - Visual Studio 2017/2019
+- SQL Server Reporting Service - Visual Studio 2017/2019
-* MS ExcelBI
+- MS ExcelBI
-* MS PowerBI
+- MS PowerBI
-* LogMeIn Hamachi
+- LogMeIn Hamachi

 ## Features

 List of features

-* Power BI and Excel BI report on Individual Overall Performance
+- Power BI and Excel BI report on Individual Overall Performance
-* Power BI report on Individual Contribution to team performance.
+- Power BI report on Individual Contribution to team performance.
-* SSRS report on Team Performance
+- SSRS report on Team Performance
-* SSRS report on Individual Performance
+- SSRS report on Individual Performance
-* SSRS report on Game Results
+- SSRS report on Game Results
-* SSRS report on predicted result of a game given the seasonal performance of two teams.
+- SSRS report on predicted result of a game given the seasonal performance of two teams.
-* SSRS report on predicted outcomes of a season
+- SSRS report on predicted outcomes of a season
-* Normalized Database on NBA statistics from 2003 to 2020.
+- Normalized Database on NBA statistics from 2003 to 2020.
-* Multidimensional Cube of NBA statistics from 2003 to 2020 for faster querying.
+- Multidimensional Cube of NBA statistics from 2003 to 2020 for faster querying.
-* Data Mining Model on Predicting which team will will a given game.
+- Data Mining Model on Predicting which team will will a given game.

 To-do list:

-* Incorporate more attributes for the data mining model to increase predictive capabilities.
+- Incorporate more attributes for the data mining model to increase predictive capabilities.
-* Use SQL Server Agent to automatically run SSIS packages to do some ETL processes on new NBA games.
+- Use SQL Server Agent to automatically run SSIS packages to do some ETL processes on new NBA games.
-* Incorporate more historical data from the start of the NBA.
+- Incorporate more historical data from the start of the NBA.
-* Create a data mining model to try to predict who will win the MVP award based on top performing players at the time and winner of the award.
+- Create a data mining model to try to predict who will win the MVP award based on top performing players at the time and winner of the award.
-* Predictive reports based on our data mining models.
+- Predictive reports based on our data mining models.
+- Host server on cloud
+- Automatically update reports from live server

 ## Getting Started